elemental/Elemental/doc/source/lapack-like/functions.rst

    Hermitian matrices with non-negative eigenvalues have a natural matrix square root which remains Hermitian.
-This routine attempts to overwrite a matrix with its square root and throws a :cpp:class:`NonHPSDMatrixException` if any sufficiently negative eigenvalues are computed.
+This routine attempts to overwrite a matrix with its square root and throws a :cpp:type:`NonHPSDMatrixException` if any sufficiently negative eigenvalues are computed.

 **TODO: HermitianSquareRoot**